traitecoevo/growth_trajectories/README.md

 devtools::install_bitbucket("remkoduursma/smatr")
 ```

-(this will be done by maker if smatr is not installed already).
+(this will be done by remake if smatr is not installed already).

 # Variables